tanmaypanda-14/project-prop-gsoc24/README.md

 └── tsconfig.json
 ```

+- The main project directory here is the `docs` directory which contains the markdown files for the Electron Forge documentation.

 > **Note:** The project setup is a basic representation of the work done uptill now and may be subject to changes based on the project requirements and discussions with the project mentor.

 https://github.com/tanmaypanda-14/project-prop-gsoc24/assets/87299490/c8ab38e0-aaa2-4c24-af60-6d461f46a729